Civic Participation Project

 The call for Civic Participation Project Proposals is open.
 Applications are due October 12, 2020.

 Successful awardees will receive up to $1,000 per grant.
 Please note that conference travel will not be funded by these grants.View the Guidelines

 Proposals are accepted once a year and must be submitted online via the link above.
 The proposal must include:

-- Purpose description
+- Project description and title

 - Project learning outcomes

-- Evaluation/assessment strategies
+- Evaluation/assessment strategy(ies)

 By accepting funding, applicants are expected to submit a final report detailing the outcomes of the project and be willing to participate in a campus discussion related to their work.

 2016-2017 Civic Participation Mini-Grant Recipients